Weirdness is getting harder to find these days.

 American entertainment became about gawking at weirdos.
 TV shows centered around women who eat couches or get plastic surgery to look like celebrities became the norm.
 The guy with a 300-pound scrotum (RIP) got an agent.

 Marketers and advertisers got their claws in.
-Weirdness, once a pursuit for outsiders, is now cooked up by teams of market researchers, to be regurgitated by the Old Spice Guy or the Geico Gecko.
+Weirdness, once a pursuit for outsiders, is now cooked up by teams of market researchers, to be regurgitated by the Old Spice Guy or the Compare the Market meerkat.

 Gawking at weird stuff has become something you can do with your grandparents.
 Entire families are taking wholesome road trips to Salvation Mountain or the House on the Rock.
 People have started running paid urban exploration tours of Detroit, and Hamburger Mary's has opened a restaurant near Disneyworld.